Code-Institute-Submissions/lulu-loves/README.md

 # Lulu Loves

-Lulu loves... honest, cruelty-free, wallet friendly self care for teens.
+Lulu Loves... honest, cruelty-free, wallet friendly self care for teens.
 Turn your bathroom into your own personal spa.
 Handmade bath bombs and pamper products delivered to your door.
 Join the self care club!

 ## UX